pschaeflein/BlogArticles/Teams and SharePoint Better Together/article.md

 * The OneDrive sync client works  on Windows or Mac, so it's easy to sync all the files for a Team
 * Document co-authoring and and the online versions of Office applications depend on two special protocols ([WOPI](https://msdn.microsoft.com/en-us/library/hh641756(v=office.12).aspx) and [FSSHTTP](https://msdn.microsoft.com/en-us/library/dd956775(v=office.12).aspx)); since they're built into SharePoint and OneDrive, they also work in Teams
-* SharePoint provides previews for more than 270 file types, which are displayed directly in the Teams file tab
+* SharePoint provides previews for more than [300 file types](???), which are displayed directly in the Teams file tab
 * SharePoint and OneDrive have comprehensive data governance and compliance features, so Teams documents are protected as well.
 These include:
    * Automatic classification and labelling
    * Data loss prevention